genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 -------------

 Efficient data search and browsing are at the core of Genestack.
-The platform provides  rapid access to private, shared, and public data analyses results; facilitates search for studies and assays across your private, public, and shared data; and accepts queries using synonyms, ontology expansions, and chemical similarity.
+The platform provides rapid access to private, shared, and public data analyses results.

+.. _experiment-browser:

 Experiment Browser
 ~~~~~~~~~~~~~~~~~~

 Genestack Platform provides a rich collection of public experiments from SRA, ENA, GEO
-and ArrayExpress, and Genestack synchronizes data from these databases regularly keeping
+and ArrayExpress.
+Data is synchronizes regularly from these databases, keeping
-it up-to-date.
-There are currently more than 3 millions sequencing and microarray assays from over
+things up-to-date.
+There are currently more than 3 million sequencing and microarray assays from over
-100 000 experiments.
+100,000 public experiments indexed in Genestack.

-Experiment Browser app allows to browse these public datasets, as well as your private
+The Experiment Browser allows to browse these public datasets, as well as your private
 experiments or the ones shared with you on Genestack.
 You can access the Experiment
-Browser either from the Welcome Page or the Shortcuts Menu on the left-hand side.
+Browser either from the :ref:`welcome-page` or the Shortcuts Menu on the left-hand side.

 You can search relevant data with **a free-text query**, and you can further
 filter down experiments by **metadata attributes** using the checkboxes
 on the left.
 These attributes are generated based on the metadata available for experiments.
 For instance, you can set the filters 'Access', 'Method'
 and 'Organism' to 'Public', 'RNA-Seq', 'Mus musculus', respectively,
 to filter out publicly accessible data on mice obtained from mouse RNA-Seq data.

 |ExperimentBrowser|